Mikejo5000/vsts-docs-pr/docs/report/guidance/analytics-widgets-VSTS.md

 ---
 title:  Available Analytics Service widgets for VSTS
-description: Portfolio overview of the Analytics Service widgets and how they relate together ms.prod: vs-devops-alm ms.technology: vs-devops-reporting ms.assetid: ms.manager: greggboe ms.author: romik ms.date: 10/19/2017
+description: Portfolio overview of the Analytics Service widgets and how they relate to each other ms.prod: vs-devops-alm ms.technology: vs-devops-reporting ms.assetid: ms.manager: douge ms.reviewer: romik ms.author: kaelli ms.date: 11/15/2017
 ---